Not the camping type? Here’s what you need to know about a glamping trip.

 “People need to remember that even if you’re glamping, you’re still outdoors,” Bossanne said.
 “There’s going to be some insects, there’s going to be some small or large animals some days, and they have to be prepared for that.”

-Whether you’re glamping or camping, pack the bare minimum of sunscreen, bug spray, closed toe shoes, plus pandemic safety staples including a cloth mask, hand sanitizer and disinfecting wipes.
+Whether you’re glamping or camping, pack the bare minimum of sunscreen, bug spray and closed-toe shoes, plus pandemic safety staples including a cloth mask, hand sanitizer and disinfecting wipes.

 Lesnick warns that while a glampsite may be hot during the day, temperatures can drop in the evening.
-Pack layers, like wind and waterproof jackets, to protect against the unknown elements.
+Pack layers, such as wind and waterproof jackets, to protect against the elements.

 Read more: